-You have sudden muscle weakness in your leg
+You have sudden muscle weakness in your leg, trouble standing or walking

-The pain follows a violent, traumatic injury like a car accident or severe fall
+You have pain following traumatic injury like a car accident or severe fall

-You have trouble controlling your bowels or bladder
+You lose control of your bowels or bladder

 If you end up visiting a doctor for your sciatic nerve pain, you will likely receive a physical and neurologic examination in conjunction with a review of your medical history and, possibly an x ray, MRI or CT-scan if applicable.